Project and Infrastructure Management MSc

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-A UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering, science or technology discipline.
-Other subjects in a related discipline, including but not limited to Maths; Building Technology; Architecture; Quantitative Surveying; Project Management) will be considered assessed on an individual basis.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in an engineering, science or technology subject.
+Other qualifications in a related subject, including but not limited to Maths; Building Technology; Architecture; Quantitative Surveying; Project Management will be considered on an individual basis..

 Entry criteria are subject to review and change each academic year.

 International and EU Entry Requirements

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.

 - IELTS: 6 (min 5.5 in all areas)

 - Pearson: 51 (51 in all subscores)